Aashir5678/CubeTimer/README.md

 This feature will be helpful for people who want to change the time a solve was recorded, or for people who want to un-DNF a solve.
 ### Inspection
-If you want to have WCA inspection enabled or disabled, go to settings, and you'll see a checkbutton, if its checked, then inspection is on, if not then it isn't.
+If you want to have WCA inspection enabled or disabled, go to settings, and you'll see a check button, if it's checked, then inspection is on, if not then it isn't.
 WCA inspection lasts 15 seconds, so you have 15 seconds to look at your scrambled cube.
 If you exceed 15 seconds, then you can get a plus 2 or even a DNF, which are both penalties

 ### Penalties
 But, what exactly are penalties ?
 Penalties happen if your solve wasn't done properly, like for example, if you are one turn away from solving the cube, but you stopped the timer before you solved it, then its a plus 2, but if it was more than 1 turn away from being solved and you stopped the timer, it's a DNF.
 Plus 2 is self explanitory, it adds two seconds to your time, DNF stands for Did Not Finish, it's the worst possible time you can get, if you have 2 DNF's in one session, the average is DNF.
 You can DNF / plus 2 a time, by clicking on it in the listbox with all your times, then select the desired penalty.
 Your time will be automatically DNF'd / plus 2'd if your inspection exceeds 15 seconds.